-Responsibility City Attorney's Office; Planning & Development Department Funding Source General Fund; PLHA Timeframe Work with HCD to approve use of PLHA funds for a mobile home repair program in 2024.
+Responsibility City Attorney's Office, Code Enforcement Division; Planning & Development Department Funding Source General Fund; PLHA

+Timeframe Work with HCD to approve use of PLHA funds for a mobile home repair program in 2024.
 Compile a list of mobile home preservation experts and non-profits by the end of 2024 and maintain existing list of mobile home parks annually.
-Compile a list of financial resources for residents and park owners for maintenance and preservation biennially starting in 2025.
+Compile and distribute a list of financial resources for residents and park owners for maintenance and preservation biennially starting in 2025.
 Conduct biennial outreach to and engagement with mobile home park residents, park owners, preservation experts, and non-profit organizations interested in preservation of mobile home units, starting in 2025.
-Objective Protect mobile home park residents from excessive rent increases and preserve mobile homes as opportunities for homeownership to individuals and households who might not be able to afford other housing purchase options through code enforcement, funding opportunities, and engagement.
-Aim to connect a minimum of 23 lower-income families to-with rehabilitation, home repair, and weatherization grant assistance to preserve affordable ownership housing.
+Begin outreach one month before every informative workshop by notifying community benefit organizations and posting on social media.
+Annually, report on the number of homeowners assisted, the type and volume outreach including meeting locations, number of proactive maintenance inspections conducted, and number of rent increases evaluated.
+Preserve mobile homes as opportunities for homeownership to individuals and households who might not be able to afford other housing purchase options through code enforcement, funding opportunities, prevention of excessive rent increases, and resident engagement.
+Conduct proactive maintenance inspections of 13% of mobile home parks annually, exceeding the 5 percent required by HSC §18400.1.
+Conduct outreach meetings at 13 percent of mobile home parks annually.
+Objective As rent increases are proposed, pProtect mobile home park residents from excessive rent increases. and preserve mobile homes as opportunities for homeownership to individuals and households who might not be able to afford other housing purchase options through code enforcement, funding opportunities, and engagement.
+Aim to connectConnect a minimum of 23 lower-income families with rehabilitation, home repair, and weatherization grant assistance to preserve affordable ownership housing.